sunsave/.github/.github/pull_request_template.md

       (no new /metrics/dashboards/alarms are required)
 - [ ] This change will have no (or positive) effect on resources and/or limits (including CPU, memory, AWS resources, calls to other services)
-- [ ] This change requires the cache to be flushed after deployment
+- [ ] This change does not require the cache to be flushed after deployment
   - Usually applicable for APIs when a DTO has been updated

 ## Rollout